Molly Ludlow

-Molly Beckwith-Ludlow (born Molly Elizabeth Beckwith on August 4, 1987) is an American middle-distance runner.
+Molly Beckwith-Ludlow (born Molly Elizabeth Beckwith on August 4, 1987) is a retired American middle-distance runner.
+She finished third at the 2014 USA Outdoor Track and Field Championships and is a two-time Olympic alternate in the 800 m.
+She also holds the American record in the 4 × 800 metres relay.

 Biography

 Molly Beckwith was born on August 4, 1987, in Worthington, Ohio.
 She attended Thomas Worthington High School, setting school records in the 200 meters and 400 meters as a freshman; in her sophomore and junior years she concentrated on soccer, dropping track and field.
 She returned to the track in her senior year, but soccer remained her main sport, and after graduating from high school she went to Indiana University on a soccer scholarship.

 She played soccer through her freshman year at Indiana, but knee problems, which she had already suffered from in high school, forced her to drop soccer and give up her scholarship; track was not a problem for her knees, so she joined the Indiana Hoosiers' track and field team in her sophomore year, now running the 400 meters and 800 meters, and earned a new scholarship through that sport.
 The 800 meters soon became her main event, and she developed steadily.
 At the 2010 NCAA championships she placed second to Phoebe Wright in a personal best 2:02.14.

 Later that summer, she broke two minutes for the first time, running 1:59.83 in Lignano; sponsored by the shoe company Saucony, she turned professional.
 She continued to train under her coach at Indiana, Ron Helmer.